agustisanchez/CodingTask/README.md

 In the service classes, the user ID is retrieved using Spring's `SecurityContextHolder` class.

+## Tests

+A couple of tests have been implemented in class `AccountControllerTest`.
+They use mocking on the HTTP and DAO layers (MockMvc and mocked DAOs).

+They are automatically invoked by Maven with `mvn package` or explicitly with `mvn test`.

+For real end-to-end tests:
+* configure  H2 in-memory capability with schema autocreation (couldn't figure out how to do it in in-memory mode)
+* configure an embedded Tomcat instance with custom port in Maven and make it start on the integration test phase.

+Finally, a test coverage tool (Cobertura or JaCoCo) should be configured in Maven.

 ## Java 8 features

 Collection stream , the `map` operation and a lambda expression are used to convert a list of `AccountTransaction` objects into a list of `TransactionDTO` objects: